 It is the only survey to provide a detailed picture of the entire population and is unique because it covers everyone at the same time and asks the same core questions everywhere.
 This makes it easy to compare different parts of the country.

 The data from the 2021 Census will be released in phases during 2022 to 2023.
-The first results are due in the summer of 2022.
+The first results were published in the summer of 2022.
 We will be presenting the 2021 Census results for Kent as soon as they are available.
-View our 2021 census release timetable (PDF, 203.8 KB).

 Further information is available on the ONS website.

 The first results were released on 28 June 2022 and are presented in the following bulletins and tables:

 - Census 2021: total population change between 2011 and 2021 (PDF, 228.6 KB)